ramelmirza/ramelmirza/README.md

 ### Hi!
 ![Alt Text](https://github.com/ramelmirza/ramelmirza/raw/main/Screenshot_20241113_111816_Gallery.jpg)

-I'm gaining comfortability with data analytics and I eventually want to pursue higher education.
+I'm Ramel Mirza.
+I'm gaining comfortability with analytics and my long-term goal is to pursue a higher education.

 <!--
 **ramelmirza/ramelmirza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.